PandaHugMonster/php-simputils/docs/attributes/Property.md

 A few conditions to bear in mind while using properties:
  1. **1 single method** or **2 separate methods** can be used to implement property
- 2. `Property` attribute can be applied only on methods (class functions) `PropertyBatch` attribute can be applied only on a class non-static fields
+ 2. `Property` attribute can be applied only on methods (class functions) `PropertyBatch` attribute can be applied on a class non-static fields and methods.
  3. In case of redefinition of class's magical methods `__get`, `__set` and `__isset`
     the Property trait's "parent" methods must be invoked.
     * This is why it's advised against of direct trait usage, but to use a layer class